TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Connect-JCOnline.md

 ## DESCRIPTION

-By calling the Connect-JConline function you are setting the variable $JCAPIKEY within the global scope.
+By calling the Connect-JCOnline function you are setting the variable $JCAPIKEY within the global scope.
 By setting this variable in the global scope the variable $JCAPIKEY can be reused by other functions in the JumpCloud module.
-If you wish to change the API key to connect to another JumpCloud org simply call the Connect-JConline function and enter the alternative API key.
+If you wish to change the API key to connect to another JumpCloud org simply call the Connect-JCOnline function and enter the alternative API key.

-Introduced in JumpCloud module version 1.2 the Connect-JCOnline function will also check to ensure you are running the latest version of the JumpCloud PowerShell module and offer to update the module if there is an update avaliable.
+Introduced in JumpCloud module version 1.2 the Connect-JCOnline function will also check to ensure you are running the latest version of the JumpCloud PowerShell module and offer to update the module if there is an update available.

-To prevent the module update check the '-force' paramter can be used.
+To prevent the module update check the '-force' parameter can be used.

 ## EXAMPLES